 Masterton’s aerodrome was opened in 1931 and was dedicated to a young aviation pioneer, Captain George Hood.
 The aerodrome is predominantly home to recreational and vintage aircraft activity, but also has flight training, skydiving, aerial topdressing services, aircraft maintenance, parachute and hot air balloon repairs, vintage aircraft airshows and the biennial Wings over Wairarapa Airshow.
 The Hood Aerodrome is the responsibility of MDC and the operations at the aerodrome are managed by an Aerodrome Manager employed by the Council.
 This involves maintaining the runways, runway lighting, windsocks, roading and lease sites for hangars.

 There are fantastic and unique things for everyone to see at Hood Aerodrome.
-It is truely an international destination for the vintage aircraft enthusiast or for anyone wishing to see something totally unique.
-The Vintage Aviator opens its hangar on weekends over the summer where you can see original World War aircraft or all types – you won’t see anything quite like this anywhere else!
+It is truly an international destination for the vintage aircraft enthusiast or for anyone wishing to see something totally unique.

 Hood aerodrome is just a kilometer or so off the main highway, so take the time to drive on out and have a look.
 You should check before with the individual operators to see what is happening but as a general guide weekends are the best time to visit the Aerodrome – particularly over the summer months.